browserengineering/book/book/embeds.md

 they don't plan on navigating.]

 *Multi-frame focus*: in our toy browser, pressing `tab` repeatedly goes through the elements in a single frame.
 But this is bad for accessibility, because it doesn't allow a user of the keyboard to obtain access to focusable elements in other frames.
+Fix it to move between frames after iterating through all focusable elements in one frame.

 *Iframes under transforms*: painting an iframe that has a CSS `transform` on it or an ancestor should already work, but event targeting for clicks doesn't work,